py-why/EconML/doc/spec/estimation/dr.rst

         - **ForestDRLearner.** The child class :class:`.ForestDRLearner` uses a Subsampled Honest Forest regressor as a final model (see [Wager2018]_ and [Athey2019]_).
-The subsampled honest forest is implemented in our library as a scikit-learn extension of the :class:`~sklearn.ensemble.RandomForestRegressor`, in the class :class:`.SubsampledHonestForest`.
+The subsampled honest forest is implemented in our library as a scikit-learn extension of the :class:`~sklearn.ensemble.RandomForestRegressor`, in the class :class:`~econml.grf.RegressionForest`.
 This estimator offers confidence intervals via the Bootstrap-of-Little-Bags as described in [Athey2019]_.
           Using this functionality we can also construct confidence intervals for the CATE: